hseymo/Team-Profile-Generator/README.md

 ## **Tests**
 ---
-Tests are included in a folder titled "test".
-Open the library files in your integrated terminal and run the command "npm test" to run 17 tests on 4 test suites.
+Testing utilizes 'Jest' and tests are included in a folder titled "test".
+Open the library files in your integrated terminal and run the command "npm test" (after installing) to run 17 tests on 4 test suites.

 <br>